 This makes me look 10 years older.
 That is awful for someone who already looks older than her age.
 At 38, I look around 40.
 With this, I look about 50.
 It gives me lines under my eyes that I have never experienced with anything else.
 Adding this as my eye moisturizer is worse than using nothing at all.
 There is something in it that catches on and emphasizes everything.
 My under eyes are very dry.
 On top of showing wrinkles I did not even know I had, this makes them seem even more parched than usual.
 They almost cry out for moisture within hours of applying this.
 Most of the people who push this appear in their 20s.
 If you are 25 with normal to oily skin and little to no wrinkles, you might love this.
 Those with dry skin, regardless of age, need something with more moisture.
 Dehydrating that skin will make wrinkles look worse and skin beg for mercy.

 What do you think of my worst in beauty choices?
 Let me know below.
 Now that you’ve seen the ones I hate, see the ones I love.
 See all of My Worst Awards.
+Subscribe to the blog to get updates on all posts.
 View my main page for the guide map to the site and deeper deal exploration.

 Disclosure: Affiliate Links to view.
 Do not buy any of these!